 While most architects and architecture critics tend to see buildings as snapshots of an era, architect James Leng has set out to understand his work as part of a longer time frame.

-In his current research project, for example, “Useless Architectures: A Search for New Meanings After Obsolescence,” he is examining buildings that have outlived their original purpose.
-“I wanted to look at this idea of obsolescence and renewal, and the idea of an architectural afterlife,” he says.
-“I was wondering what happens when architecture and infrastructure are deemed obsolete, but before they find a new, second life—that sort of transitional period.”
+In his current research project, he is examining buildings that have outlived their original purpose.
+“Architectural afterlife,” he calls it.
+“I was wondering what happens when architecture and infrastructure are deemed obsolete, but before they find a new, second life — that sort of transitional period.”

-At present, Leng finds himself in yet another in-between phase.
-He recently left Michael Maltzan Architecture and is establishing his own architecture practice.
+Leng now finds himself in another in-between phase: He recently left Michael Maltzan Architecture and is establishing his own architecture practice.
 “It really is a leap into the great unknown,” he says, “but I needed to continue to develop my own voice.”
-True to form, he plans to do this in a carefully meditated way.
-“Over the next year, I want to figure out what kind of practice I want to start.
-I’m very optimistic, but I'm aware that I’m in a transitional period—and I expect that to last for some time.”

 - Harry der Boghosian Fellow, Syracuse University School of Architecture (2018–2019)

 - SOM Prize in Architecture, Design and Urban Design (2013)